djalilhebal/debugging-data-pipelines-demo/post.md

 Now, they are starting to make sense.

-Apache Jackrabbit is a low-level content repository—think of it as the storage layer behind a headless CMS[^not-cms].
-It also supports WebDAV, which is what first got me interested.
+Apache Jackrabbit is a low-level content repository—think of it as a headless CMS[^not-cms] that also supports WebDAV. \
 I liked the idea of using it for its advanced features—node graphs, querying, tagging—but I couldn’t get it running locally.
 And honestly, I was overkill.
 A simple WebDAV server would do, so I tried a few and settled on `dufs`.
 It’s good enough for now.
 I might revisit Jackrabbit later if the extra features become useful.